BASIC-BIT/Vintage-Story-Mods/mods-dll/thebasics/README.md

 ﻿# The Basics

-*As seen on Saltpoint RP and various other servers, finally released on ModDB!*
+*As seen on Saltpoint RP, Fair Travels, and various other servers, finally released on ModDB!*

 **ModDB: https://mods.vintagestory.at/thebasics**